brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 ![MongoDB Atlas Product Collection](/files/img/retail.product.png)

 We put just about everything into the content string including the store and product id.
 The only thing we left out seemed to be the inventory count.
-Lets pull that back so we won't recommend anything that is out of inventory.
+Lets see if we can bring back the count for the prompt to the LLM.
 We will fill in the relevant details required for the vector search.
 Example below:

 ```
 CREATE TABLE mongodb_vector_search (
-  count INT,
+  `count` INT,
   content STRING
 ) WITH (
   'connector' = 'mongodb',